vishnuatrai/vishnuatrai.github.io/source/about/index.markdown

 ---

 I'm Vishnu Sharma and I am a software developer who specializes in building web applications in various domains(ie. Financial, Online tutorial, HR solution, ERP, Social Networking etc).
-I have been in the field for nearly 8.5 years, and have been loving every minute of it.
+I have been working in this domain for nearly 9.5 years, and have been loving every minute of it.
 I am a blogger, designer and developer.

 I am using Ruby on Rails framework to develop web apps, earlier I was using CoreJava and JSP for web development.
 I use python, node.js frameworks also to develop web apps.
 I love open source technologies, frameworks, libraries etc.